Antonio Sabàto Jr.

 Antonio Sabàto Jr. (born February 29, 1972) is an American model and actor.
-Born in Italy, he rose to fame in the 1990s as an underwear model for Calvin Klein and playing Jagger Cates on the soap opera General Hospital from 1992 to 1995.
+Born in Italy, he rose to fame in the 1990s as an underwear model for Calvin Klein and playing Jagger Cates on the soap opera General Hospital from 1992 to 1995, and as Jack Parezi on Melrose Place from 1995‒1996.
 By the early 2000s, most of his acting credits were guest appearances, reality television, and budget films.
 Sabàto ran unsuccessfully as the Republican candidate for U.S. Congress against incumbent Democratic Congresswoman Julia Brownley for California's 26th district in the 2018 elections.

 Early life

 Sabàto was born in Rome, Italy on February 29, 1972, a Leap Day.
 His father was Antonio Sabàto Sr., an Italian-born film star.
 His mother, Yvonne, was born in Prague (then part of Czechoslovakia), and of Jewish ancestry; her own mother was a Jewish Holocaust survivor.
 He has one sibling, a sister named Simonne.
 Sabàto and his family moved to the United States from Italy in 1985 and he became a naturalized citizen of the United States in 1996.
 He received his high school diploma from Palisades Charter High School in Los Angeles.
 His parents divorced, and his mother remarried, to California-based businessman George F. Kabouchy, in 1997.